deshanahan/GPN_Stock_Risk_Analysis/README.md

 The data that I worked from is a csv of the price history of Global Payments, Inc. for the past year containing 252 rows and 7 columns.

 # Techniques
-Techniques used include Monte Carlo simulation, Brownian Motion, and the Capital Asset Pricing Model.
+Techniques used include opening a csv file and converting it to a DataFrame in pandas, Monte Carlo simulation, Brownian Motion, the Capital Asset Pricing Model, and plotting line charts with matplotlib.

 # Limitations
-The data set contains a large dip due to the effects of the coronavirus.
-This dip is atypical of the performance of the stock during normal conditions.
+The data set is relatively small and contains a large downward trend due to the effects of the coronavirus.
+This trend is atypical of the performance of the stock during normal conditions and has a significant effect on the data.

 # Motivation
 In late 2018, I conducted a fundamental analysis of the challenges that Global Payments, Inc. was facing at the time, which interestingly included rising interest rates.
 I am attracted to the payments industry because multiple disruptive innovations are in the process of changing the industry, such as blockchain and the internet of things.